The performance of Joby Aviation Inc. (JOBY) Stock has improved

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 41.74 percent of Joby Aviation Inc. shares are owned by insiders, and 28.40 percent are held by financial institutions.
-Allison Eric, the Head of Product at Joby Aviation Inc. (JOBY) has sold 21,101 shares of firm on Jul 13 at a price of $10.70 against the total amount of $0.23 million.
-In another inside trade, DeHoff Kate, of Joby Aviation Inc. (NYSE:JOBY) sold 5,633 shares of the firm on Jul 13 for a total worth of $60273.0 at a price of $10.70.
-An inside trade which took place on Jul 10, Head of Aircraft OEM of Joby Aviation Inc. Papadopoulos Didier sold 6,029 shares of firm against total price of $58877.0 at the cost of $9.77 per share.
+DeHoff Kate, the See Remarks at Joby Aviation Inc. (JOBY) has sold 10,432 shares of firm on Jul 14 at a price of $9.95 against the total amount of $0.1 million.
+In another inside trade, Allison Eric, Head of Product of Joby Aviation Inc. (NYSE:JOBY) sold 21,101 shares of the firm on Jul 13 for a total worth of $0.23 million at a price of $10.70.
+An inside trade which took place on Jul 13, See Remarks of Joby Aviation Inc. DeHoff Kate sold 5,633 shares of firm against total price of $60273.0 at the cost of $10.70 per share.